Deploying Next.js to GitHub Pages: the guide I wish I had

 }

-4. Configure the GitHub Actions workflow
+4. Set up the GitHub Actions workflow

-name: Deploy Next.js site to Pages
+name: Deploy Next.js to GitHub Pages

 on: